 The Corporation's properties are held in the form of permits, Exploration Licenses and Leases and Working Interests in permits, Exploration Licenses and Leases.
 If the Corporation or the holder of the Exploration License or Lease fails to meet the specific requirement of an Exploration License or Lease, the Exploration License or Lease may terminate or expire.
 There can be no assurance that any of the obligations required to maintain each Exploration License or Lease will be met.
 The Badar Lease and the Zamzama Exploration License has passed its respective term and pending renewal by the GoP.
 In management's experience, it is not uncommon in Pakistan for oil and natural gas permits, Exploration Licenses and Leases to expire without prompt renewal.
-In these circumstances, Jura relies on the continued involvement of government authorities on its operating properties as an indication that such permits, Exploration Licenses and Leases are not being treated as terminated by the GoP.
-However, there can be no assurance that delays in obtaining government permits and approvals will not result in the termination of an Exploration License or Lease.
-The termination or expiration of the Corporation's Exploration Licenses or Leases or the Working Interests relating to an Exploration License or Lease without renewal may have a material adverse effect on the Corporation's results of operations and business.
+In these circumstances, Jura relies on the continued involvement of government authorities on its operating properties as an indication that such permits, Exploration License or Lease.
+The termination or expiration of the Corporation's Exploration Licenses or Lease or Lease.
+The termination of an Exploration License or Lease or Lease.
+The termination of the Corporation's Exploration Licenses or Lease or Lease or Lease.
+The termination of the Corporation's Exploration Licenses or Lease or Lease.
+The termination of the Corporation's exploration Licenses or Lease or Lease effect on the Corporation's results of operations and business.